VitaliRj/autotraffic/README.md

 |   2 | A3      |
 ```

-Now you can request more information such as road works, by using the choosing the road_id from the roads column of highways.
+Now you can request more information such as road works, webcams, warnings, resting/parking areas, closures and electric charging stations by using the road_id from the roads column of highways.

+In addition, you can also retrieve specific details by using the identifier column values and get_..._details(identifier), as shown below.

+### Road Works
 ```python
 # ----------- Road Works ----------- #
 road_id = 'A1'